M66B/FairEmail/README.md

 FairEmail requires at least Android 5 Lollipop.

-FairEmail is supported on smartphones and tablets only, and for example not on E Ink devices.
+FairEmail is supported on smartphones and tablets only, and for example not on TVs and E Ink devices.

 Individual message notifications are available on Android 7 Nougat and later only because earlier Android versions do not support notification grouping.